srodrigo23/srodrigo23/README.md

 ## Hi, I'm developer
-Mi namem is Sergio Rodrigo and I like code.
+Mi name is Sergio Rodrigo and I like code.